davnords/octic-vits/README.md

 model = OcticVisionTransformer(embed_dim=1280, depth=32, num_heads=16)
 ```
 This will default to a hybrid model with the first half of its block being octic and the remaining standard (i.e. this model will have approx. 40% less FLOPs than a regular ViT-H).
 To instead obtain an invariant model, simply set `invariant=True`.
+You can further decide on the number of octic blocks `k` by setting `octic_equi_break_layer=k`.

 ### DeiT III
 Code based on the official [repo](https://github.com/facebookresearch/deit) has been placed in the [`deit`](deit) folder.